 This remote and mountainous region of the South Island was first settled by sheep farmers in the 1850s.
 After gold was discovered in the Shotover River in 1862, a flood of prospectors arrived in search of fortune.
 Little did they know that, more than 150 years later, wine would be the glittering prize.

-No further gains were made for another 30 years or so.
 In 1895, the New Zealand government commissioned European viticulturist Romeo Bragato to assess the prospects for a wine industry in this young country.
-His survey revealed great promise for certain varietals, his report noting that, “there was no country on the face of the earth which produced better Burgundy grapes than were produced in Central Otago and portions of the North Island.”
+His survey revealed great promise for certain varietals, his report noting that, “there was no country on the face of the earth which produced better Burgundy grapes than were produced in Central Otago”.

 Bragato was bang on the money.
-Enjoying a near-Continental climate with hot days, cool nights and not a lot of rain, Central Otago has swell conditions for chardonnay, pinot noir, and aromatics like riesling and pinot gris.
+Enjoying a semi-Continental climate with hot days, cool nights and little rain, Central Otago has superb conditions for pinot noir, chardonnay, and aromatics like riesling and pinot gris.
 However, at 45 degrees south, and between 200 and 450 metres above sea level, this was – and still is – pushing winemaking to its geographical limits.

 Pinot Noir grapes

 The 1980's saw a renewed interest in growing grapes in New Zealand and a few visionaries disregarded advice telling them Central Otago was “too cold, too high and too far south” to grow wine.
 Alan Brady in Gibbston Valley, Rolf and Lois Mills at Wanaka’s Rippon Vineyard, Anne Pinkney in Whakatipu, and Sue Edwards and Verdun Burgess at Black Ridge near Alexandra, all planted grapes and began their winemaking journey with almost serendipitous simultaneity in the early 1980's.